Last Updated on January 22, 2025

 Religious Significance

-Bhagirathi and other streams that form Ganga have been worshipped ever since the ancient ages.
-It has also found its mention in several holy Hindu books which further proves that this river plays an incredibly important role in our beliefs and culture.
+The Bhagirathi and other streams that form the Ganga have been worshipped since ancient times.
+The river is mentioned in several holy Hindu scriptures, further proving that it plays an incredibly important role in our beliefs and culture.
 It is said that King Bhagirath wanted to provide salvation to his ancestors.
-As advised by his sages and philosophers the king made his way to meditate and please the goddess river Ganga so that she makes her way to earth grant salvation to his suffering ancestors.
-Pleased by his intense penance the goddess made her way to the earthly realm from heaven and divided herself in 12 small streams, one of them being Bhagirathi.
-Ever since then the ashes of the deceased are freed in Ganga river so that they get moksha in the afterlife and their souls rest in peace.
-Adorning the river on the banks stands the gleaming white temple of Gangotri where goddess Ganga is worshipped.
+As advised by his sages and philosophers, the king meditated to please the goddess Ganga so that she would descend to Earth and grant salvation to his suffering ancestors.
+Pleased by his intense penance, the goddess made her way to the earthly realm from heaven and divided herself into twelve small streams, one of which is Bhagirathi.

-Devprayag is the holy town which has developed as a major pilgrim attraction in Uttarakhand.
-This is the place where Bhagirathi river merges with Alaknanda river creating the holy river of Ganga.
-It is a crucial part of the sacred Panch Prayag Yatra which involves completing the 5 holy confluences of Uttarakhand i.e. Devprayag, Rudraprayag, Nandprayag, Karnaprayag and Vishnuprayag.
-This humble holy town is dotted with several ancient religious temples and is visited by throngs of tourists from far and wide.
-You must take a dip in the confluence here even if you are not a religious person but it will an experience to remember.
-The place is surrounded by bountiful nature and allows you to completely immerse yourself in the deep positivity this place radiates.
+Devprayag is a holy town that has developed as a major pilgrimage attraction in Uttarakhand.
+It is the place where the Bhagirathi River merges with the Alaknanda River to form the sacred river, Ganga.
+It is an essential part of the sacred Panch Prayag Yatra, which involves visiting the five holy confluences of Uttarakhand: Devprayag, Rudraprayag, Nandprayag, Karnaprayag, and Vishnuprayag.
+This humble town is dotted with several ancient religious temples and attracts devotees from all over the world.
+You must take a dip in the confluence, even if you are not a religious person—it’s an experience to remember.
+The place is surrounded by abundant nature, allowing you to completely immerse yourself in the positive energy it radiates.

 Bhagirathi River Features

-Bhagirathi river forms a western boundary for the Ganges Brahmaputra delta while making its way from west Bengal and north east India.
-A tributary of the holy ganga river leaves that river body just on the north eastern end of Jangipur then it goes on to flow southward to join Jalangi at Nabadwip which forms the Hugli river.
-Up until the 16th century, when Ganga had shifted eastward to Padma, Bhagirath had formed the original Ganges bed.
-The banks of this river is sheltered and covered entirely in ancient temples and structures making it a significant place of religious importance.
+The Bhagirathi River forms the western boundary of the Ganges-Brahmaputra delta while flowing through West Bengal and Northeast India.
+A tributary of the holy Ganga, it leaves the Ganga at the northeastern end of Jangipur, then flows southward to join the Jalangi River at Nabadwip, forming the Hooghly River.
+Up until the 16th century, when the Ganga shifted eastward to Padma, Bhagirathi had formed the original Ganges bed.
+The banks of this river are sheltered and covered entirely with ancient temples and structures, making it a place of significant religious importance.

 River Course

-Bhagirathi’s headwater is formed at Gaumukh glacier right on the foot of Khatling and Gangotri glacier in the Garhwal Himalayan region.
-Given below is the list of tributaries that the river joins on its way to its final exit point in Devprayag:
+The Bhagirathi’s headwaters are formed at the Gaumukh Glacier, located at the foot of the Khatling and Gangotri glaciers in the Garhwal Himalayan region.
+Below is the list of tributaries that the river joins on its way to its final confluence at Devprayag:

 - Kedar Ganga in Gangotri